digitallyinduced/ihp/Guide/updating.markdown

 ## Releases

-During beta, there is a new release every two weeks on Friday.
+During the beta releases, there is a new release every two weeks on Friday.
 [You can find a list of all releases on GitHub.](https://github.com/digitallyinduced/ihp/releases).

 A new version is usually announced first via the [IHP Newsletter](http://eepurl.com/g51zq1) and also on Gitter and Twitter.

 IHP version numbers are assigned by the release date.
-For example the version `v10072020` stands for the release of the `10.07.2020`.
+For example, the version `v10072020` stands for the release of the `10.07.2020`.

 ## Updating to the Latest Release

 To update to the current IHP version, follow the instructions [in the release notes](https://github.com/digitallyinduced/ihp/releases).
 It's recommended to only update a single release version at a time when there are major breaking changes between your current version and the targeted update version.

 ## Updating to the Latest Git Commit

 To test out the latest IHP features even when they are not released yet you can update to the latest IHP git commit.
-For that you need [to copy the git commit hash from the latest commit on GitHub](https://github.com/digitallyinduced/ihp/commits/master).
+For that, you need [to copy the git commit hash from the latest commit on GitHub](https://github.com/digitallyinduced/ihp/commits/master).

 After that open the `default.nix` in your project folder.
 This will look like this: